friteuseb/internal_mesh/README.md

 # Internal Mesh Visualization

-This PHP application allows you to visualize the internal linking structure of a website using an export of outbound links from Screaming Frog.
+This JS/PHP application allows you to visualize the internal linking structure of a website using an export of outbound links from Screaming Frog.

 ## Features